 To Learn More About Clinical Trials —

-Clinical Studies In Progress To Help You — Help Them — Help Others ♥
+Help Them — Help You — Help Others ♥

-Here is a list of Clinical Trial Phases:
+Here is a partial-listing and explanations of Clinical Trial Phases:

 Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.